 It is tax season!
 Every year, all people living in the United States must file taxes.
 We call this season "tax season" because the government allows from January 1st to April 15th to file taxes.
+This year the deadline has been extended to July 15, but you can still file your taxes right away!
 There are penalties for filing late, so make sure to read the following information very carefully.

 All people who have lived in the United States in the past year are required by law to report tax information to the U.S. government.
 This reporting process is commonly known as “filing taxes.”

 All international students and scholars must submit a form to the Internal Revenue Service (IRS), even if you had no income!
 And even if you paid taxes on money you earned, these are only estimated amounts.
 Usually your employer over-estimates the amount of tax you will owe.
 In these cases, you may end up receiving money back from the government.